 *GEOL 315 EARTH MATERIALS (4 credits) Focus on the description and occurrence of common rock-forming minerals as well as the genesis, classification and geologic significance of major rock groups.
 Lab familiarizes students with physical rock and mineral specimens and common optical techniques.
 Prerequisites: GEOL 201 or 211, or consent of the instructor.
 (RCH)

-*GEOL 316 GEOCHEMISTRY AND ENVIRONMENTAL CHANGE (4 credits) An introduction to the chemical Earth that helps students understand fundamental geological interaction and the occurrence of geoscientific phenomena.
-Study includes the structures and activities of atoms and matter; the formation of planets, rocks and minerals; the nature of Earth’s core, mantle, crust and skin; and the impact of surface conditions on Earth materials.
-Emphasizes the manner in which our experience of Earth materials is shaped by the chemical and physical tendencies of the universe.
-Laboratory analyses stress the nature of human-environment interactions and incorporate the instructor’s research.
+*GEOL 316 GEOCHEMISTRY AND ENVIRONMENTAL CHANGE (4 credits) This introduction to the chemical Earth helps students understand geoscientific phenomena and environmental processes by applying thermodynamics and kinetics as fundamental relationships.
+Students explore the structures and activities of atoms and matter; the formation of planets, rocks and minerals; the nature of Earth's core, mantle, crust and skin; and the impact of human activities and surface conditions on Earth materials and living things.
+Coursework focuses on scientific literacy by incorporating primary literature and building writing skills through journaling and report- and paper-writing.
 Prerequisite: GEOL 201.
-(RCH, WI)
+(WI)

 GEOL 400 FIELD STUDIES (0-4 credits) Declared Geology majors and minors given first preference if course is oversubscribed.
 During this 12- to 16-day field excursion, students study rocks of another geologic region, such as the mountainous areas of the East, Southwest or West; the mining districts of the North, West or Southwest; the Atlantic or Gulf coasts or off-shore islands; historically significant areas such as Scotland or Iceland, or other geologically significant sites.
 Topics include modern geologic processes, stratigraphy, structure and geologic history through the use of applicable standard field techniques, including geologic mapping and the collection, analysis and presentation of field data.
 Offered during alternate May Terms.
 Prerequisites: GEOL 201 or 211.
 (AY)